ArielHorwitz/4X3D/README.md

-# Space (looking for name)
+# 4X3D
-A 4X game in 3D space that runs in your terminal.
-Still in early development.
+A 4X game in 3D space that runs in your 2D terminal.
+In early development.

 ### Getting started
-Requires python version 3.9 or higher.
+Requires Python 3.10+ and a decent terminal.

 Install requirements (consider using a [virtual environment](https://docs.python.org/3/tutorial/venv.html)):